Answers to Questions

 Travel originates from inside the Dallas-Ft.
 Worth metroplex area going to a location more than 50 miles away to outside of the metroplex.
 See our map of service area for departures for specific questions on that.

 We currently do not offer local travel across the Dallas-Ft.
 Worth area.
-For example, we don't accommodate travel from a hospital to a local shelter or from a local shelter to family located inside the metroplex area (our purple zone).
+For example, we don't accommodate travel from a hospital to a local shelter or from a local shelter to appointments inside the metroplex area (our purple zone).

 Traveling clients must be 18 years or older.
 We cannot travel with children without a parent.